cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 live feedback, reclaim integration, and automatic tiering that entails.
 For the vast majority of Linux systems, you really want the kernel doing that work with zswap.

+## Migrating from zram to zswap

+If you're currently on a zram-only setup (such as Fedora's default) and want to switch, order of operations matters.
+Before you `swapoff` the zram device, ensure disk swap is already active.
+If zram is your only swap and it contains live pages, `swapoff` needs somewhere to put them -- without another device, it will either fail or attempt to bring everything back into RAM at once.

+If you don't already have a disk swap device, create and activate a swap file
+first:

+    fallocate -l 4G /swapfile
+    chmod 600 /swapfile
+    mkswap /swapfile
+    swapon /swapfile

+Add `/swapfile swap swap defaults 0 0` to `/etc/fstab` to persist it.
+Then enable zswap if it isn't already (see the sidenote earlier in this post), and disable zram live:

+    swapoff /dev/zram0

+The kernel migrates any live pages to disk swap for you.
+To stop zram coming back on the next boot, on Fedora remove or empty `/etc/systemd/zram-generator.conf`.

 Many thanks to [Nhat Pham](https://github.com/nhatsmrt), [Javier Honduvilla Coto](https://hondu.co/), [Sam Rose](https://samwho.dev/), and [Johannes Weiner](https://github.com/hnaz) for their feedback on this post.